-The purpose of adoption is to place children who have permanently and legally separated from their birth parent with a new family.
+The purpose of adoption is to place children who have permanently and legally separated from their birth parents with a new family.
 It is a social and legal process that gives new parents the same rights and obligations as biological parents.
 Although there are many types of adoption -- public agency placements, private adoptions, kinship adoptions, and stepparent adoptions -- one of the most pressing issues facing states today is adoption of children in foster care.
-Turbulence and uncertainty during childhood due to an extended stay in foster care can have lasting consequences.
+Turbulence and uncertainty during childhood due to an extended stay in foster care often have lasting consequences.

 How is Virginia Doing?